DanBo-DA/bacteria-colony-counter/README.md

 * [ ] 🌈 Improve support for noisy backgrounds and complex lighting.
 * [ ] 🤖 Train a ML model to further improve classification and segmentation.
 * [x] 💾 Persistent local storage for historical analyses (e.g., using browser's localStorage).
-* [ ] ⚙️ Consider making more image processing parameters (e.g., thresholds for area, circularity, max colony size factor) configurable via the API for advanced users.
+* [x] ⚙️ Make more image processing parameters (e.g., thresholds for area, circularity, max colony size factor and adaptive threshold) configurable via the API for advanced users.

 ## 🔄 Version Bumping